Article

 • Backlog Refinement: While this event is not called out in the current Scrum Guide, it is a best practice for teams.
 The team reviews and prioritizes items in the product backlog, ensuring the backlog is ready for upcoming sprints.

-Scrum is a somewhat prescriptive approach which can help new cross-functional teams build a solid foundation.
-However, it may not be the best approach for a team with repetitive and unpredictable work, like customer support.
+Scrum is a somewhat prescriptive approach, which can help new cross-functional teams build a solid foundation.
+But it may not be the best approach for a team with repetitive and unpredictable work, like customer support.
 Traditionally, a Scrum team plans its work before the start of a sprint.
 This approach won’t work for a team that is constantly prioritizing requests in a support queue.

 Kanban